MichaelLangbein/tdl2/backend/data/wiki/programming/ESRI.md

     - ... then they're automatically styled differently
 - **Group values** aka **contingent values**:
   - given field A has some value, reduce the allowed values for field B
+- **Attribute rules**:
+  - like a trigger in ms-sql-server (and probably implemented as such), but defined in arcade
+  - define an arcade expression that is triggered on every insert or update and validates that some input-combination is allowed.

 ## Metadata